 The splendor and prosperity of the dynasty can be gauged at the popular Beijing tourist spot - the Ming tombs.

-His rise began by joining the ‘Red Turbans’ a rebel group opposing Mongol rule.
-His skills soon gave him local fame and after marrying the rebel leader's daughter quickly gathered support.
+His rise started when he joined the ‘Red Turbans’ a rebel group opposing Mongol rule.
+His prowess brought him local fame and after marrying the rebel leader's daughter he quickly gathered support.
 Zhu Yuanzhang declared himself 'Duke of Wu' re-creating Wu, one of the old Three Kingdoms and went onto declare a new dynasty at Nanjing in 1368.
 His military skills enabled him to take Beijing from the Mongols in 1368 and drove them north into Mongolia, he then captured the Shu kingdom in Sichuan and by 1387 the whole of China.

 Hongwu sought to regenerate the splendor of the Tang and Song dynasties bringing back old traditions and customs.
 Many commentators see the tendency to look back to former glories and slavishly following old traditions as the main reason for China's later weakness.
-The tax and administrative systems can be viewed as organizing China as a uniform set of villages rather than a hierarchy of administrative tiers.
+The tax and administrative systems can be viewed as organizing China as a uniform set of villages rather than a hierarchy of administrative tiers with a strong middle class.
 Hongwu continued his aggressive advances on surrounding countries demanding tributary (inferior) status in return for peace and a stable border.

 Nanjing was rebuilt as the Imperial capital with the longest city wall in the world: 21 miles [21 miles].
 Hongwu's much needed agricultural reforms tripled the supply of grain in eight years.
 Irrigation and flood defenses were re-built and extended.
 A major tree planting initiative guaranteed future supply of timber.